subram43/linear-algebra-calculator/README.md

   * Inverse of a square matrix
   * Eigenvectors and eigenvalues of a square matrix

 In designing my web application, I used python and the flask library as the backend of my application script, with html/css design for the user interface.
 In order to change my html according to user selections, I used jinja2 to make my website work dynamically.
 I also used the numpy, scipy, fractions, and sympy libraries to perform linear algebra operations on the matrices.

+The purpose of my project was to create a simple software where students can quickly enter and modify matrices and get quick results.
+I also wanted to learn more about python's mathematical functions, flask, and how to build a dynamic web application in the process.
+I used www.heroku.com to deploy my website with heroku's command line tools.
+I really enjoyed working on this project as it helped me develop my software skills and build a software which others can use at the same time.